Joffre Lakes Provincial Park Whistler Area Hiking Trails

 There are two outhouses at the parking lot/trailhead to Joffre Lakes Provincial Park as well as one at the third lake and camping area.
 The closest other toilet facilities are in Pemberton, several kilometres south of Joffre Lakes.
 At the main, highway intersection in Pemberton there are gas stations on either side of the highway as well as a McDonald's, coffee shops and restaurants.

-Free camping is welcome year-round at Joffre Lakes.
+Camping is welcome year-round at Joffre Lakes.
 In the summer months, 24 camping areas can be found at the far shore of the third lake.
-These are very rustic camping areas with no facilities other than two outhouses.
+These are very rustic camping areas in a tremendous setting but with no facilities other than an outhouse.
+Beautiful streams cascade down from the glaciers far above, so you will have fresh water everywhere you look.
+There is a small, $5 charge for camping overnight at Joffre Lakes and you can pay online at the BC Parks site or at the trailhead with an envelope, dropbox system.
 There is no garbage pick-up in the park and campfires are prohibited year-round due to fire hazard and the inevitable burning of alpine trees which are all too easy to burn, but take forever to grow in such a hostile environment.

 The closest hotels and B&B's to Joffre Lakes can be found in Pemberton.
 The hotel options in Pemberton are not the greatest.
 The Pemberton Hotel and the Hitching Post Motel are very rugged(dirty and old) and somewhat expensive and lacking in amenities.
 The Pemberton Valley Lodge is fairly new though a bit pricey as well.
 If you are picky about your choice of hotels you may want to stay in Whistler as the hotels are generally nicer and the amenities are plenty.